 Real-life examples help to accustom your students to how the language is really used out of the classroom.
 Think of how a real conversation between native-speakers might differ from a pre-recorded dialogue.
 A real conversation will likely be faster, less clear or perfect and have more filler words and sounds than a scripted chat.
 By exposing your students to real-life examples, you are preparing them for what’s out there.

 While textbooks, language recordings and other pre-prepared teaching resources are tremendously helpful, they are not always readily available.
 If you find yourself teaching at a school with limited resources, you will have to prepare most of the teaching materials yourself.
 This is where real-world materials will truly be indispensable.
 The internet might be the first place you’d consider when looking for teaching resources, but there are alternatives.
-A local tourist information centre might have information brochures available in English, certain products could have English labels, some restaurants might have English menus and a nearby museum or a historic site might have English information signs.
+A local tourist information center might have information brochures available in English, certain products could have English labels, some restaurants might have English menus and a nearby museum or a historic site might have English information signs.
 You could even involve your students by asking them to look out for authentic English texts and bring them to class.
 You could then plan a lesson based on the materials your students provided.

 Real-world materials are also worth considering if the context of the teaching materials you do have is not very relevant or interesting to your students.
 If you are teaching a group of Korean teenagers, they might enjoy talking about Big Bang or BTS more than Yoko Ono and John Lennon.
 If you are teaching adults or older teenagers, a lesson on CV writing might be very useful and appreciated.
 There’s an informative video on the topic available online if you do decide to help your students with their CVs.
-Knowing your students interests and reasons for learning English will help you decide what real-word examples to centre your lesson around and make your lessons more personal.
+Knowing your students interests and reasons for learning English will help you decide what real-word examples to center your lesson around and make your lessons more personal.

 Real-world Tasks to Try with your Students